clonalOverlay

 cloneCall = "aa")

-We can also use exportClones parameter to quickly get clones that are shared across multiple identity groups, along with the total number of clones in the data set.
+You can also use the exportClones parameter to quickly get clones that are shared across multiple identity groups, along with the total number of clone copies in the dataset.

 shared.clones <- clonalNetwork(scRep_example,